Strategy 2012 - 2022

 To achieve its aims, LaMoRe has the following tactical requirements:

-- Leading competence and experience must be secured through long term engagements and career building for our researchers.
+- Leading competence and experience must be secured through long term engagements and career building for our researchers, whereas reductions in staff are counterproductive.

 - The relevance of research for society deserves consideration at all institutional levels.